-To ensure the ongoing soundness of the risk management framework, the Board undertakes a review at least annually and was conducted during the 2023 financial year.
-This review encompasses evaluating the effectiveness of existing risk management processes and procedures, identifying improvement areas, and addressing emerging risks or threats.
+To ensure the ongoing soundness of the risk management framework, the Board undertakes a review at least annually.
+This ensures that the Board is satisfied that the Company is operating with due regard to the risk appetite that has been set.
+A review of the risk management system was conducted by the Board during the 2024 financial year.
+This review evaluates the effectiveness of existing risk management processes and procedures, identifying improvement areas and addressing emerging risks or threats.

-The Company employs a Chief Legal Officer and a Chief Risk and Security Officer.
-These key personnel have a direct line of accountability to the Board, enabling effective coordination and oversight of risk management initiatives.
+The Company retains dedicated legal, risk and security expertise.
+These key personnel have a direct line of accountability to the CEO and regularly report to the Board, enabling effective coordination and oversight of risk management initiatives.